joaohenggeler/eternal-wanderer/Source/README.md

 * `media_conversion_add_subtitles`: enable to add subtitles with the file's metadata to the video stream when converting audio-only media formats.
 Used to make media snapshots without a video component more interesting.

 * `media_conversion_ffmpeg_subtitles_style`: how to style the media snapshot's subtitles.
 This must be a string containing Advanced Substation Alpha / Substation Alpha (ASS/SSA) style fields separated by commas.
 Refer to the [libass source code](https://github.com/libass/libass/blob/master/libass/ass_types.h) and the [Sub Station Alpha v4.00+ Script Format](https://web.archive.org/web/20230209193228if_/https://forum.videohelp.com/attachment.php?attachmentid=33290&d=1440307546) for a list of all possible fields.
 Only used if `media_conversion_add_subtitles` is enabled.

+* `enable_audio_mixing`: enable to replace the audio of the final recording with a mix of all the audio-only files embedded on a snapshot's page.
+This is only done if all the files have exclusively audio streams (i.e. not videos or Flash movies).
+Media files that weren't archived are ignored.

+* `audio_mixing_ffmpeg_output_args`: the output arguments used when mixing the audio.
+Only used if `enable_audio_mixing` is enabled.

 * `midi_fluidsynth_args`: the arguments used to convert MIDI to WAV.
 Refer to the [FluidSynth documentation](https://man.archlinux.org/man/fluidsynth.1.en) for a list of all possible parameters.